mytardis/mytardis/docs/apps/publication_workflow.rst

 Basic setup
 ===========
-A minimum setup requires the :py:mod:`tardis.apps.publication_forms` app to be added to :py:const:`INSTALLED_APPS` and the following settings to be
+A minimum setup requires the :py:mod:`tardis.apps.publication_workflow` app to be added to :py:const:`INSTALLED_APPS` and the following settings to be
 defined: